-- How do I enroll in a Flexible Spending Account?
+1. How do I enroll in a Flexible Spending Account (FSA)?

 There are two ways to access money in your accounts:

-The health care card issued by PayFlex is a convenient way to pay for eligible, unreimbursed medical expenses.
-The money in your FSA and/or HRA is accessed when you swipe your card at the point of service, for instance at a doctor's office or pharmacy.
+The health care card issued by PayFlex (2013 FSA) or Benefit Express (2014 FSA) is a convenient way to pay for eligible, unreimbursed medical expenses.
+The money in your FSA and/or HRA is accessed when you swipe your card at the point of service; for instance, at a doctor's office or pharmacy.
 The health care card is not a credit card, although it carries the MasterCard logo for convenience.

 YOU MUST KEEP ALL RECEIPTS WHEN YOU USE THE CARD.
-The IRS requires PayFlex to verify that purchases made with the card were for only eligible medical expenses.
+The IRS requires PayFlex and Benefit Express to verify that purchases made with the card were for eligible medical expenses.
 If the merchant does not transmit sufficient information at the time of purchase, you will be required to mail or fax receipts.

 IF YOU HAVE UNVERIFIED EXPENSES FOR MORE THAN 60 DAYS, your card will be deactivated.
 At that point, you must provide receipts to verify those purchases in order for your card to be reactivated.
 It takes 48 hours to reactivate your card.